shuddhitrust/ml-fraud-ui/README.md

 ## About

-This repo contains the Angular-based UI for the Vidhya.io app.
+This repo contains the Angular-based UI for the Starter UI app.
 This README file details everything you need to know about this project.

 ## Versions